 Browse trapping topics, including fur auction results, furbearer program report and records, making trapping lures, history of trapping in Missouri, permits, regulations, trapping coyotes, and use of cable restraints in Missouri.

-View record-weight furbearers, and let us know if you think you've trapped a record-breaking furbearer.
+View the list of Missouri's record-weight furbearers, and let us know if you think you've trapped a record-breaking furbearer.

 A key to successful trapping is to use the correct trap for the job.
 A trap should be large, powerful and fast enough to catch the coyote that activates it.